wildstang/WildRank/README.md

 ## Disconnected Nature

-### Python Web Server
+### Web Servers
-Before moving on it is important to understand that this application includes a custom implementation of the [Python 3 HTTP Server](https://docs.python.org/3/library/http.server.html).
-While this server does not absolutely need to be used, it does significantly improve the quality of life.
-It enables "uploading" results to local or remote clients and importing these results from file.
-Only a single "central server" needs to be using this web server to use these features, but if manual file transfer is desired to avoid a wireless connection, all clients must be running this web server.
+Before moving on it is important to understand the applications relationship with web servers.
+In order to be both flexible and offline, the application was designed so only a standard web server is needed to use most features.
+A few features do require a custom web server.
+These features are uploading and importing results directly from either a local or remote web server.
+Only a single "central server" needs to be using a custom web server to use these features, but if manual file transfer is desired to avoid a wireless connection, all clients must be running this web server.

-These features will be available on some other clients are well.
-[LiamRank Android](https://github.com/mail929/liamrank-android) contains its own custom web server implementing these features and there are plans for an iOS version which will likely support them as well.
+There are a variety of provided custom web servers to enable this functionality.
+The primary server is a custom implementation of the [Python 3 HTTP Server](https://docs.python.org/3/library/http.server.html).
+This server will always be up to date with the latest version of the application and can be run with `python3 python/post-server.py`.
 Out of pure lockdown induced bordem I ported the web server to Rust.
 It is available in the `rust-webserver` directory, can be built using `cargo build --release`, and run using `rust-webserver/target/release/liamrank-webserver`.
 This version should give improved performance, but is not as rigorously tested.
+Of course there are mobile clients are well.
+Both [LiamRank Android](https://github.com/mail929/liamrank-android) and [LiamRank iOS](https://github.com/mail929/liamrank-ios) run their own custom web server and webviews for their respective mobile operating systems.
+The Android version is available on the [Play Store](https://play.google.com/store/apps/details?id=net.fruzyna.liamrank.android), but the iOS version will need to be built with Xcode.

 ### Internet
 An internet connection is required to preload event data before scouting begins, but this can be performed without an external server.
 Once all teams and matches are downloaded from TBA, an internet connection is no longer required and won't be until the next event for most features.
 Ranking data is also fetched but is obviously not complete before an event.
 Features using ranking data as well as actual match times are not intended to be used by regular scouters but by strategy leads who may be operating with more flexibility for finding an internet connection.